JiHong88/suneditor/README.md

 // Editing area -------------------------------------------------------------------------------------------------
 className       : Add a "class" to the editing area[.sun-editor-editable].    default: '' {string}
-defaultStyle    : You can define the style of the editing area[.sun-editor-editable].
+editorCSSText    : You can define the style of the editing area[.sun-editor-editable].
                   It affects the entire editing area.               default: '' {string}
-                  ('z-index', 'position' and 'width' properties apply to the top div.) ex) 'font-family: cursive; font-size: 10px;'
+                  ('z-index', 'position', 'display', 'width' properties apply to the top div.) ex) 'font-family: cursive; font-size: 10px;'

 // Defining menu items-------------------------------------------------------------------------------------------